shruggr/ordfs-server/README.md

 This project provides an ExpressJS server to host your website from an Ordinal.

 ### Stand-alone
+`npm install`
 `npm run start`

+Navigate to `http://localhost:8080/txid_vout` to render an inscription.

 ### Integrate with existing Express server
 ```